barryclark/jekyll-now/_drafts/doomsday.markdown

 ## Conclusion

 The Doomsday Argument is mind-boggling concept, deceptively simple, full of paradoxes, obviously correct and yet violates all logic.
 Much of the hottest topics of our time, the end of the world, the Simulation Hypothesis, the Fermi Paradox, Superintelligent AI, etc. have some root in it or can be approached by it.
 Most of this blog post is based on *[The Doomsday Calculation](https://www.goodreads.com/book/show/42283303-the-doomsday-calculation?from_search=true)*, by William Poundstone.
-I could not put it down and it provide topics for conversations for pleny of hot tub sessions.
+I could not put it down and it provide topics for conversations for pleny drinking converation.
+Or hot tub sessions.